AGB556/Hydra/journal.md

 ![First Idea](https://github.com/AGB556/Hydra/blob/main/Pictures/First%20Idea.png)

 This allows me to have up to FIVE toolheads on the printer!
+While also simplifying my z axis and making it super simple.